| II

 presence of the Virgin in the Church and they manifest that same presence.

 They are a sign of that presence.
+The Blessed Virgin, assumed into heaven,

 is still at the service of the work of salvation and keeps watch over